Jeanmay1005/The-Guardian-Topic-Modelling/README.md

 # The-Guardian-Topic-Modelling
-Config files for my GitHub profile.

 Hello!

-The code below allows one to analyze the topic of articles in a specific section from the Guardian using their API platform.
+The code here allows one to analyze the topic of articles in a specific section from the Guardian using their API platform.

+And in this sepcific case, I did a simple analysis on the sceince section of the new platform throughout 2019 - 2021.